pansworld/experiments/README.md

 | Matches        | 1                                      | 0.5                        | 0.5                          |
 | Does not Match | -1                                     | -0.5                       | -0.5                         |

-The emphasis is on rewarding more for agreeing with Human Prediction than being right.
+* Find the policy that matches up with Human accuracy